SSL Cert Auto-Renewal Failed Silently, Site Now Untrusted

 25 days gives you 35 days of slack before the cert actually expires — plenty of time to fix automation calmly.

-• openssl s_client -connect yourdomain.com:443 -servername yourdomain.com returns a cert with notAfter ~89 days out.
+• openssl s_client -connect yourdomain.com:443 -servername yourdomain.com returns a cert whose notAfter is a fresh date (~90 days out on the default profile).

-• Your monitoring (the script above, or external like UptimeRobot / Better Stack) confirms the new expiry date is being tracked.
+• Your monitoring (the Step 6 script, or external like UptimeRobot / Better Stack) confirms the new expiry date is being tracked.

 Long-term prevention

-• Always pair certbot renew with a --deploy-hook — without it, renewed certs sit on disk while the running process serves the old one.
+• Always pair renewal with a deploy hook (a script in /etc/letsencrypt/renewal-hooks/deploy/ for the timer, or --deploy-hook for cron).
+Without it, renewed certs sit on disk while the running process serves the old one.

-• Add external cert-expiry monitoring (UptimeRobot, Better Stack, Datadog, Pingdom) — out-of-band, not running on the same box that issues the cert.
+• Add external cert-expiry monitoring (UptimeRobot, Better Stack, Datadog, Pingdom) out-of-band, not running on the same box that issues the cert.
+Note that Let’s Encrypt stopped sending expiration-warning emails in June 2025, so you cannot rely on their reminders anymore.
+Monitoring is now mandatory, not optional.

 • After any OS upgrade, immediately re-test that certbot.timer is enabled.
 Upgrades sometimes disable third-party timers.